FDio/csit/docs/report/vpp_performance_tests/mdr_search.rst

       For example with two intermediate phases, trial_duration of the second intermediate phase is the geometric average of initial_strial_duration and final_trial_duration.
-   b) in: relative_width_goal for the current phase.
+   b) *in*: relative_width_goal for the current phase.
       Set to final_relative_width for the final phase;
       doubled for each preceding phase.
       For example with two intermediate phases,
       the first intermediate phase uses quadruple of final_relative_width and the second intermediate phase uses double of final_relative_width.
-   c) in: ndr_interval, pdr_interval from the previous main loop iteration
+   c) *in*: ndr_interval, pdr_interval from the previous main loop iteration
       or the previous phase.
       If the previous phase is the initial phase, both intervals have lower_bound = MRR2, uper_bound = MRR.
       Note that the initial phase is likely to create intervals with invalid bounds.
-   d) do: According to the procedure described in point 2,
+   d) *do*: According to the procedure described in point 2,
       either exit the phase by jumping to g), or prepare new transmit rate to measure with.
-   e) do: Perform the trial measurement at the new transmit rate
+   e) *do*: Perform the trial measurement at the new transmit rate
       and trial_duration, compute its loss ratio.
-   f) do: Update the bounds of both intervals, based on the new measurement.
+   f) *do*: Update the bounds of both intervals, based on the new measurement.
       The actual update rules are numerous, as NDR external search can affect PDR interval and vice versa, but the result agrees with rules of both internal and external search.